-If you have any questions about bullying or cyberbullying, or education law issues in general, do not hesitate to contact Joseph Maya, Managing Partner (recognized by The Best Lawyers in America©) or the other experienced attorneys at Maya Law today at (203) 221-3100 or by email at JMaya@Mayalaw.com.
+If you have any questions about bullying or cyberbullying, or education law issues in general, do not hesitate to contact Joseph C. Maya, Esq. in our Westport office, at 203-221-3100, or at JMaya@mayalaw.com.

 Jacqueline Rabe, New Conn.
 ‘Cyberbullying’ Law Prompts Free Speech Debate, Law Technology News (Sept.
 7, 2011).